 Dogs with cloudy eyes may be suffering from several conditions, including injury or infection.
-Dogs who suffer from chronic medical conditions such as glaucoma may also experience cloudiness in their eyes because the buildup of fluid creates pressure on their eyeballs, leading to inflammation and scarring.
+Dogs who suffer from chronic medical conditions such as glaucoma may also experience cloudiness in their eyes because fluid buildup creates pressure on their eyeballs, leading to inflammation and scarring.
 Older animals will often develop cataracts due to age-related changes in lens structure, which cause cells to clump together, making vision hazy.

 Related read: 6 Proven Ways to Prevent Dog Eye Infection